EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/src/README.md

 }
 ```

-If it is the default one,it can be run by ctrl + shift + b
+If it is the default task,it can be run by ctrl + shift + b